raistlinJ/honeygen-v2/pyside-pin-instruction-logger/README.md

    uv run python scripts/run_with_pin.py ./path/to/binary -- --arg1 --arg2
    ```
 - By default both the GUI and CLI call `/home/researchdev/Downloads/pin4/pin`.
 Override by setting `PIN_ROOT=/custom/pin` before running.
+- When preparing a log that will later drive sanitization, make sure lazy-binding stubs (PLT entries) actually execute.
+The quickest way is to set `LD_BIND_NOW=1` for that run (in the GUI, add it under “Environment Overrides”; via CLI run `LD_BIND_NOW=1 uv run python scripts/run_with_pin.py …`).
+This forces glibc to resolve every PLT slot up front so the trace covers those addresses and the sanitizer leaves them intact.
+If you can’t rerun with that flag, leave the **Preserve PLT/.init/.fini sections** toggle (enabled by default) turned on so the sanitizer skips those trampolines for you.

 ## Contributing